Jacob-Wiedemeier/SafeDeploySDP2022/README.md

 There are two services, hello and loadgen.
 Each runs in its own isolated containers, and are linked only by network.
 We use containers because it gives reproducible builds.

 Run directly using Docker containers and the docker compose plugin.
-It:
+As defined by `docker-compose.yaml`, it:
 * builds the images,
 * creates a container for each image,
 * links containers by network,